-The differential output drive architecture and continuous actuator motion sensing enable efficient, calibration-free playback and minimize software complexity, unlike many existing solutions that require repeated manually triggered calibration to track LRA parameters.
-Featuring wake-up on General Purpose Input (GPI) sequence triggers and/or I2C activity, DA7280 automatically returns to a low quiescent current state (typically 0.36 μA) between playbacks.
+The differential output drive architecture and continuous actuator motion sensing enable efficient, calibration-free playback and minimize software complexity.
+Featuring wake-up on General Purpose Input (GPI) sequence triggers and/or I^2C activity, DA7280 automatically returns to a low quiescent current state (typically 0.36 μ A) between playbacks.
 At only 20 % of the idle current of the nearest alternative solution, DA7280 significantly extends battery life in mobile systems.